-The Academy reimbursed expenses to Mrs C Whitmarsh for £9 (2016: £20) during the period.
-Mrs C Whitmarsh is a related party by virtue of the fact she is the wife of the Chair of Governors (resigned 06/07/17).
+The Academy reimbursed expenses to Mrs C Whitmarsh for £nil (2017: £9) during the period.
+Mrs C Whitmarsh was a related party in 2017 by virtue of the fact she is the wife of the former Chair of Governors (resigned 06/07/17).
 There were no outstanding balances at the end of the financial year.

-In entering into these transactions, the Academy Trust has complied with the requirements of the Academies Financial Handbook 2016.
+In entering into these transactions, the Academy Trust has complied with the requirements of the Academies Financial Handbook 2017.